-All non-exempt employees shall accurately record the number of hours worked on the day their shift began, as well as record any leave time (holiday, float, vacation, or sick) needed to reach the minimum required hours (40, 80, 182) for a pay period.
+All non-exempt employees shall accurately record the number of hours worked on the day their shift began, as well as record any leave time (holiday, float, vacation, PTO or sick) needed to reach the minimum required hours (40, 80, 182) for a pay period.
 Overtime work must always be approved by the immediate supervisor before it is performed.

-Exempt employees shall accurately record any exception to their regular schedule, i.e. holiday, floating holiday, vacation, or sick leave if four (4) or more hours of leave are used.
+Exempt employees shall accurately record any exception to their regular schedule, i.e. holiday, floating holiday, vacation, Paid Time Off (PTO) or sick leave for absences greater than if four two (42) or more hours of leave are used.